xrdocs/programmability/_tutorials/how-to-get-a-serial-number-pyats.md

 <script src="https://gist.github.com/AntoineOrsoni/c837b0cc0d49c5be0f18232689eedd3e.js"></script>

-Testbed definition has been covered in more details in this post: https://xrdocs.io/programmability/tutorials/pyats-series-install-and-use-pyats/
+Testbed definition has been covered in more details in [this post](https://xrdocs.io/programmability/tutorials/pyats-series-install-and-use-pyats/).
 {: .notice--info}

 ## Leveraging pyATS parsers to get a Python dictionary